tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

                                          extensions

-                X---oY indicates that module X augments module Y ^ indicates a module defined in another document
+                X---oY indicates that module X augments module Y ^ indicates a module defined in other documents
 ~~~
 {: #figctrl title="Relationship of TE module(s) with signaling protocol modules"}